lebe-dev/submarine/README.md

 ## RoadMap

+- Feature: add a new subtitle
-- Feature: edit by offset
+- Feature: set subtitle by offset
 - Feature: mass-rename